Facts About Kenya

 Tourist attractions: Kenya’s main tourist attractions include;

 - Masai Mara National park the most popular wildlife park in Kenya, from July – October you can witness the incredible migration of millions of wildebeest and zebra.
 The Masai tribesmen also offer cultural tours which really add to the experience.
+Not excluding Ambroseli, Tsavo west and Tsavo East, Lake Nakuru and Aberdare National Parks with diversity of game to watch

 - Mount Kenya has Africa’s second highest peak and like Mount Kilimanjaro in Tanzania, you don’t need special training to reach Point Lenana one of its highest peaks.
 The area is home to rare species of animals as well as spectacular lakes, mineral springs and forests.